jowix311/todo-app-fe-mentor/README_PROCESS.md

 ## NextJS Installation

+- Note

+  - Nice to [watch](https://www.youtube.com/watch?v=QXxy8Uv1LnQ&t=2538s) crash course for NextJS and Prisma.
+  - Moved prisma folder to the root so we no need to run prisma with --schema option `npx prisma db push --schema src\prisma\schema.prisma`
+    - Moving forward on this notes you can just omit the `--schema src\prisma\schema.prisma`
+    - I am als updating the package.json build command.
+      - This line, `"generate": "npx prisma generate --schema src/prisma/schema.prisma",`

 - Follow this guide [here](https://nextjs.org/docs/getting-started/installation).
   - To create project on current folder just input `./` as the project name on the prompt.